Practicing self-love. It can all sound a bit ‘woo’ can’t it?

 What are Self Love Exercises?

-Self love exercises are something that you can practice on a regular basis so that your mood, health and relationships are greatly improved.
+Self love exercises are something that you can do for yourself on a regular basis so that your mood, health and relationships are greatly improved.

 - Nourish your body with wonderful food and healthy activities (don’t worry if you hate exercising – I have the perfect thing for you)

-- You put yourself first sometimes and say no instead of yes.
+- Put yourself first sometimes and say no instead of yes.

 - Indulge without feeling guilty.

-- You learn to recognise thoughts for what they are and not act upon them.
+- Learn to recognise thoughts for what they are and not act upon them.
 Remember thoughts are not real.
-They are fabricated versions of real life that we choose to believe.
+They are fabricated versions of real-life that we choose to believe.

 - Love and respect yourself more.

 If you are anything like the rest of us, you will dish out self-neglect to yourself on a regular basis.

-Ultimately, the only person that can apply the necessary self-love is you.
+And ultimately, the only person that can make this change happen and apply the necessary self-love is you.

 She’s the one that’s standing right there next to you.
 She’s your best friend.
 She will never leave your side.